andy-y-li/lyricsFetcher/readme.md

 # lyricsFetcher is a command tool to fetch lyrics from qianqian server

+## requirement librarys
+taglib : to grab the audio's id3v2 or id3v1 info.a## requirement librarys
+  [taglib](http://taglib.github.io) : to grab the audio's id3v2 or id3v1 info.

 ## ** Build instructions:**
 1. cd /xxx/src
 2. ./configure